Manoharan Malayalam

-Manoharan s/o Malayalam (Tamil: ம. மனோகரன்; born 13 September 1961) also known as M. Manoharan is a Malaysian lawyer and was the State Assemblyman for Kota Alam Shah in the Selangor State Assembly.
+Manoharan s/o Malayalam (Malayalam: എം. മനോഹരൻ; born 13 September 1961) also known as M. Manoharan is a Malaysian lawyer and was the State Assemblyman for Kota Alam Shah in the Selangor State Assembly.
 He is a member of the Democratic Action Party (DAP).

 Manoharan was actively involved in the HINDRAF movement.
 He represented M. Moorthy's widow, Kaliammal Sinnasamy in a legal tussle over the late Everest conqueror's body.

 Political career

 Manoharan is a member of the Democratic Action Party (DAP).
 In the 1999 general elections, Manoharan was the DAP candidate for the Segambut parliamentary constituency.
 Manoharan lost to the Barisan Nasional (BN) candidate Tan Kee Kwong with 16,340 votes opposed to Tan's 24,926 votes.

 In the 2008 general elections, Manoharan, represented the DAP and won the Selangor State Legislative Assembly seat for Kota Alam Shah getting twice as many votes as the ethnic Chinese candidate, in a seat dominated by ethnic Chinese voters.
 M Manoharan obtained 12,699 votes to win with a 7,184-vote majority the Kota Alam Shah state seat.

 The news of his victory was one of the surprising ones in the 2008 elections as he is being detained under the Internal Security Act without trial after organising anti-discrimination protests.
 Manoharan is only the third person to have won an election while under ISA detention.

 On 9 May 2009, Manoharan, along with P. Uthayakumar and K. Vasantha Kumar were released from ISA detention at about 2.30.